Adastral Park: Adastral New Town

 Over many years, BT has put forward various proposals and plans to expand activities at the business park.
 In June 2001, a framework for expanding the business park was created, but it was not linked to building any residential housing on the site.
-At the time BT forecast 3000 to 3500 additional jobs by about 2010.
+At the time, BT forecast 3000 to 3500 additional jobs by about 2010.
 In 2007, BT said that they could develop the business park without the need for the income from selling land for housing.

 In 2006, Suffolk Coastal District Council (SCDC) rejected a planning application for 120 log cabins on a site next to Waldringfield Road.
 The rejection was on the grounds that it was too near the Area of Outstanding Natural Beauty amongst other reasons, and would result in an unacceptable increase in visitor numbers to a sensitive areas.
-BT initially objected on the grounds that it would interfere with their radio test area, although BT subsequently withdrew their objection provided the developer created a protective earth bund, rejected by SCDC.
+BT initially objected on the grounds that it would interfere with their radio test area, although they subsequently withdrew their objection provided the developer created a protective earth bund, rejected by SCDC.
 BT subsequently lodged a planning application for 2000 houses to be built.
-At its closest the site comes within 88 m of an Area of Outstanding Natural Beauty, and there are several Site of Special Scientific Interest close by, such as Newbourne Springs.
+At its closest, the site comes within 88 m of an Area of Outstanding Natural Beauty, and there are several Site of Special Scientific Interest close by, such as Newbourne Springs.
 In April 2018, SCDC (subsequently merged with a neighbouring council to become East Suffolk District Council) gave outline permission for the development, which is now named Brightwell Lakes.